Limit (or Jurisdiction) of Small Claims Court

 How are trials conducted?

 Small claims court trials are very informal compared to a regular civil trial.
-There are no rules of evidence.
-Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
+This allows the trials to be conducted in a much more informal fashion.
+Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
 Trials generally are pretty short (15-20 minutes).
 However, if a party wishes for a jury trial, it will likely last a few hours.

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).